maybebyte/anthesis/why-openbsd.md

 ## Simplicity

-When I say simplicity, I mean architectural simplicity.
+When I say simplicity, I mean simplicity from a software design/development perspective.
 OpenBSD follows the [Unix philosophy](https://web.mit.edu/6.055/old/S2009/notes/unix.pdf) and consciously avoids feature creep.
 There aren't as many bells and whistles compared to other operating systems and that's good!
 That means